mflowgen/mflowgen/docs/quick-start.rst

     choices.
 The remainder of this quickstart will assume you have modified this file and chosen the open-source toolflow.

+    Refer to :ref:`quick_start_commercial` for a similar quick start that uses commercial tools (e.g., Synopsys, Cadence, Mentor) instead of open-source tools.

 .. code:: bash

     % cd $TOP